eventespresso/eea-gutenberg/README.md

 ### EE CPT Editors

-EE uses custom admin routes (events, venues, contacts) and Gutenberg can be enabled on them by simply appending `&with_gutenberg` to the url.
+EE uses custom admin routes (events, venues, contacts) and Gutenberg can be enabled on them by simply appending `&eegb` to the url.
 When adding a new event with Gutenberg enabled, there is a default template that will load a ticket editor block and a venue block.
 Both blocks are just shells right now.

 **Be aware that saving an event while it is being edited in Gutenberg could result in loss of any attached event meta data.
 Things are not fully wired up yet.**